Adam Lawrence, is 32 years of age and lives in Croydon, though splits much of his time between London and Stoke-On-Trent.

 With his great love of art and drawing Adam was lucky enough to work on a couple of computer games but now dedicates a lot of his time to writing.

-He signed for Kensington Gore Publishing in early 2016 and his first book Magic Box, strangely fantasy will be published in the summer and more books horror and fantasy will follow soon.
+He signed for KGH Publishing in early 2016 and his first book Magic Box, strangely fantasy was published in the summer of that year.
+His second book Sleepwalker came out in the autumn of 2017 and more books, both horror and fantasy will follow soon.

-We at Kensington Gore Publishing are so pleased to work with a young talented author that we know will go places.
+We at KGHH Publishing are so pleased to work with a talented author that we know will go places.

 1. I play a lot of videogames, ranging from Resident Evil, Silent Hill, Pokemon, the Legend of Zelda, Diablo, Fallout and Doom.